 Directions

-Step 3: In another bowl, combine the chopped spinach, milk, vegetable oil, eggs, and sugar or honey.
-Mix until well combined.
+Step 3: In another bowl, mix the chopped spinach, milk, oil, eggs, and sugar or honey until its blended but dont overmix

-Step 5: If using cheese, fold it into the batter at this point.
+Step 5: If youre using cheese, fold it in now

-Step 6: Scoop the batter into the prepared muffin tin, filling each cup about two-thirds full.
+Step 6: Spoon the batter into the tin, filling each cup about two-thirds full

-Step 7: Bake in the preheated oven for 18-20 minutes or until a toothpick inserted into the center comes out clean.
-Remove from oven and let the muffins cool in the tin for 5 minutes before transferring to a wire rack.
+Step 7: Bake for 18-20 minutes or until a toothpick comes out clean.
+Let them cool in the tin for 5 minutes then move to a wire rack

 Tips for Success

-Storage Suggestions: Allow the muffins to cool completely before storing them in an airtight container.
-They can be kept at room temperature for up to 3 days, or you can freeze them for longer storage.
-To freeze, wrap each muffin tightly in plastic wrap and place them in a freezer-safe bag.
+Storage Suggestions: Cool the muffins completely before storing in an airtight container.
+They can stay at room temp for up to 3 days or freeze for longer.
+To freeze, wrap each muffin in plastic wrap and put in a freezer bag

 Serving Suggestions